 What are the anaesthetic risks?

-• Bruising where the intravenous cannula was inserted is common*
+• Bruising where the intravenous cannula was inserted is common* This will usually resolve in a few days.

 If the pain is persistent and significant to you then you must tell the surgeon and the pain will be treated with additional local anaesthesia or sedation.